 According to some estimates, chimpanzee populations have dropped to one tenth of what they were at the start of the 20th century.

-Chimpanzees, commonly called chimps, belong to the Hominidae family.
-Their biological nomenclature is Pan troglodytes.
-They belong to the same family as the genera Gorilla (gorillas), Homo (humans) and Pongo (orangutans).
+Chimpanzees (commonly called chimps) belong to the Hominidae family.
+Their scientific name is Pan troglodytes.
+They are in the same family as Gorilla (gorillas), Homo (humans), and Pongo (orangutans).

-The tropical rainforests of western and central Africa are the most suitable natural habitats for chimpanzees.
-They are known to have evolved in the same region, the same as us humans.
-Within the tropical forests, they mainly live in open savanna woodlands, grasslands and rainforests.
-Bonobos (Pan paniscus), who are closely related to chimpanzees and humans, also live in the same habitat and are similarly affected by the threats faced by the chimps.
+The tropical rainforests of western and central Africa are the best natural home for chimpanzees.
+Chimps are known to have evolved in that same region, just like us.
+Inside those forests, they mainly live in open savanna woodlands, grasslands, and rainforests.
+Bonobos (Pan paniscus) are closely related to both chimps and humans.
+They share the same habitat and face the same threats.

 Why are Chimps Endangered?

-Reasons that pose major threats to this endangered species are massive destruction of their natural habitat, capture for the purpose of trading and hunting them down for the consumption of their meat.
-Let’s look at each one briefly.
+The three biggest threats facing chimps are destruction of their natural habitat, illegal capture for the pet trade, and hunting for bushmeat.
+Let's look at each one.

 Destruction of Habitat

 There was a time when more than one million chimpanzees used to live in the forests of at least 25 countries in Africa.
-At present the figure has gone down to below 200,000!
+Today, that figure has fallen to below 200,000.

-This drastic decrease in the number of chimpanzees began in 1960.
-Now, there are hardly 6 countries in Africa which house healthy populations of chimpanzees.
-The rest of the continent is largely unable to sustain large populations of these apes.
+This sharp drop began in 1960.
+Today, only 6 countries in Africa still have healthy chimp populations.
+The rest of the continent can no longer support large numbers of these apes.

 Continuous loss of habitat is without doubt the single most important reason for the chimpanzees becoming endangered.